faiyazrafeek/covid-tracker-angular/README.md

 Link : https://fa-covid.netlify.app/

-FA-Covid Tracker is a web Based live COVID-19 daily Statistic Dashboard generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.0.
+FA-Covid Tracker is a web Based live COVID-19 daily Statistic Dashboard generated with [Angular CLI](https://github.com/angular/angular-cli).

+The problem I took up for the project was the COVID-19 related explanation.
+Nowadays, the entire world is completely frozen by the Corona virus.
+So I chose this project because this issue is timely and community-oriented.They will be able to learn about the spread of Corona virus to the public through this application and how it spreads in different countries.

+Through this application, they will be able to clearly understand the impact internationally and nation-wide.
+The charts are attached to it so they can easily see how it spreads day by day.

  - Anyone can get updated with day to day COVID-19 cases around the world.
  ![Home Page](https://github.com/faiyazrafeek/covid-tracker-angular/blob/master/src/assets/home.png)
  - Users can compare the counts using charts and tables.